lhindman/cs253-lab05/README.md

 % % %
 % % % %
 % % % % %
 ```

 ### Implementation Guide
 1. Expand the folder named LabWarmup and open the file named main.c
 2. Enter the program code to create an application as described in the Problem Description.
 3. Test the program using to ensure it functions as expected.
 4. Commit the changes to your local repository with a message stating that LabWarmup is completed.
 5. Push the changes from your local repository to the github classroom repository.
-6. Update the Coding Journal with your observations from comparing the assembly code (myprog.s) before and after adding loops

 ## Lab Activity - Draw a half arrow